joeclark-phd/jtree/README.md

 # usage

-Not ready for use yet.
+See individual modules for rustdocs.
 Run tests with:

     cargo test

+Build the docs with:

+    cargo doc